 As much as I enjoy Turkish food, it’s always been a hit and miss.
 There are the notorious overcooked mixed grills, but Turkish food is definitely more than that.
 The Mantl stood out to me when I saw them over social media with their modern and contemporary take on Turkish cuisine and we decided to give it a go.

-The Mantl is situated in Knightsbridge on Brompton Road near Harrods and is opened by the same brothers behind the multi-award winning Skewd Kitchen.
-Both specialise Anatolian cuisine, which comes from the central parts of Turkey.
+The Mantl is located in Knightsbridge on Brompton Road near Harrods and is opened by the same brothers behind the multi-award winning Skewd Kitchen.
+Both restaurants specialise in Anatolian cuisine, which comes from the central parts of Turkey.
 I haven’t been to Skewd Kitchen myself (just a tad bit too far for me to trek to), but with all the good things I’ve heard, I was very much anticipating a visit to The Mantl to see what they’re all about.

-The Manti was certainly lovely to taste, especially when paired with the tangy yoghurt, though I was expecting it to be slightly juicier.
+To start with, we ordered some hot starters.
+First up was the lamb beef manti, served over garlic yoghurt and pepper oil.
+These little dumplings were generally a delight to taste especially when it’s paired with the tangy yoghurt.
+However, I was expecting it to be slightly juicier.
 For me personally, I would like to see a more robust touch on the pepper oil to enhance the dish’s overall flavour profile.
-But overall, I was pretty satisfied with it.
+Nonetheless, we were pretty satisfied with it.

 Chicken Wings (£8)

 Next up was the Chicken Wings.
 They were glazed with date molasses and topped with sesame, featuring lip-smacking sweet and smoky flavours.
 I enjoyed both its contemporary concept and flavours, and it’s definitely something a little different to your typical Turkish meal.
 Though for the price given, I thought the wings were rather small and stingy in size.